Adapters for the messy data

 const shots = fromOpta.shots(events, ctx);

-Shot maps, timelines, networks, scatter plots, radars, and ranking charts with sensible defaults instead of bare plotting output.
+Render shot maps, timelines, networks, radars, rankings, and pitch views with useful defaults instead of starting from bare plotting primitives.

 Half-pitch shot visualisation with xG encoding and presets.